0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 #### "tick" sub-section

 Specifies the frequency in seconds at which the *Control* module evaluates time-based rules defined in the "timers" sub-section.
-Ticks appear as Unix epoch timestamps on the "time" topic such as "ts=1435267471".
+Ticks appear as Unix epoch timestamps, such as *ts=1435267471*, on the *time* topic.

 ```
 	"tick": {